echen/scaldingale/README.md

 ## Correlation, Take II

 We can also also add a *regularized* correlation, by (say) adding N virtual movie pairs that have zero correlation.
-This helps avoid noise if some movie pairs have very few raters in common -- for example, when looking at *The Great Gatsby* above, it had an unlikely raw correlation of 1 with many other books, due to the fact that those book pairs had few ratings.
+This helps avoid noise if some movie pairs have very few raters in common -- for example, *The Great Gatsby* had an unlikely raw correlation of 1 with many other books, due simply to the fact that those book pairs had very few ratings.

 ```scala
 def regularizedCorrelation(size : Double, dotProduct : Double, ratingSum : Double,